Louise-coder/streamlit-covid/README.md

 ```bash
 pip install streamlit pandas matplotlib
 ```
-3. Run the Application
+3. Run the Application.
-    Once the libraries are installed, you can run the Streamlit application.

 Navigate to the project directory in your terminal and execute the following command:

 ```bash
 streamlit run demo.py